wzdrgi/stVGP/README.md

 ## Quick-start tutorial
 Here, we provide guidance on using the stVGP sample data to help you quickly get started with our method.
 Here we provide two datasets for testing: the human dorsolateral prefrontal cortex (DLPFC) dataset (can be download at https://figshare.com/authors/Zedong_Wang/20593784) and the human developing heart dataset (can be download at https://figshare.com/authors/Zedong_Wang/20593784).

 Here, we first demonstrate the stVGP domain identification and gene expression prediction workflow on the DLPFC dataset.
 Subsequently, we demonstrate the stVGP batch-clearing workflow on the human cardiac dataset.
 Since only batch-clearing needs to be shown for the cardiac dataset, we skip the slice alignment process.
 Note that if users skip the alignment process, they should manually set `use_batch` to True in the `train_stVGP` function.
 All datasets can be download at https://figshare.com/authors/Zedong_Wang/20593784.
+Please replace the path for saving and reading data during the process with the location where you store your data.

 DLPFC